 Regular faculty members are invited to apply.
-Three projects are expected to be funded per year.
 Funding is limited to up to $45,000 per application.
-Grants will be awarded on a one-year basis, starting July 1, 2020.
+Grants will be awarded on a one-year basis, starting July 1, 2021.
 Faculty members who are selected will be expected as part of their project to: (a) interact or engage with appropriate community organizations or agencies, (b) prepare a report for the organization or agency where appropriate, and (c) prepare a 3500-word manuscript for publication in the CURA Reporter, our regular report of faculty research.
 Grantees are required to acknowledge support from the Center for Urban and Regional Affairs in all written materials and presentations that result from work funded by this grant.

 Eligibility: Applications are invited from all University faculty members (professor, associate professor, assistant professor) conducting independent research and who hold (or will hold during the relevant academic year) full time (100 percent) tenured or tenure-track appointments (employee class FAR).
 The program is designed particularly for faculty who hold nine-month appointments (appointment term not equal to “A”), although we have supported projects of regular faculty on twelve-month appointments.
 In special cases we can support joint projects.
 New faculty must begin their appointment by the start date of the grant.
 Adjunct or contract faculty are not eligible for this program.

 Application Procedure: Applicants are asked to submit the following materials: